-The Graduate Aptitude Test in Engineering (GATE) is an all India entrance examination that primarily tests the comprehensive understanding if the candidate in various UG subjects in engineering / technology / architecture and PG subjects in science.
+The Graduate Aptitude Test in Engineering (GATE) is an all India entrance examination that primarily tests the comprehensive understanding of the candidate in various UG subjects in engineering/technology/ architecture and PG subjects in science.

-The Indian Institute of Science (IISc) and seven Indian Institutes of Technology (IITs) are jointly conducts the GATE every year.
-It is the qualifying entrance examination, which is conducted for admission to postgraduate (PG) courses (M.E, M.Tech, Ph.D) in IISc and IITs.
+The Indian Institute of Science (IISc) and seven Indian Institutes of Technology (IITs) jointly conduct the GATE every year.
+It is the qualifying entrance examination, which is conducted for admission to postgraduate (PG) courses (M.E, M.Tech, Ph.D.) in IISc and IITs.

 The operations related to GATE is each of the 8 zones are managed by a zonal GATE office at the IITs or IISc.

-Financial Assistance: A valid GATE score is essential for obtaining financial assistance during Master's programmes and direct Doctoral programmes in engineering / technology / architecture.
+Financial Assistance: A valid GATE score is essential for obtaining financial assistance during Master's programs and direct Doctoral programs in engineering/technology/ architecture.
 As per the directives of the MHRD, the following procedure is to be adopted for admission to the post-graduate programs (Master's and Doctoral) with MHRD scholarship/assistantship.

 Depending upon the norms adopted by a specific institute or department of the Institute, a candidate may be admitted directly into a course based on his/her performance in GATE only or based on his/her performance in GATE and an admission test/interview conducted by the department to which he/she has applied and/or the candidate's academic record.

-The admitting institutes could however prescribe a minimum passing percentage of marks in the test/interview.
-Some of the colleges / institutes specify GATE qualification as the mandatory requirement even for admission without MHRD scholarship / assistanship.
-Jobs: Several public sector undertaking would consider GATE scores for screening for providing a jobs
+The admitting institutes could, however, prescribe a minimum passing percentage of marks in the test/interview.
+Some of the colleges/institutes specify GATE qualification as the mandatory requirement even for admission without MHRD scholarship/assistantship.
+Jobs: Several public sector undertaking would consider GATE scores for screening for providing jobs